-T Levels are career rather than subject-based, with a significant industry placement allowing you to develop the knowledge and skills you need to compete for the best university places, higher/degree apprenticeships and highly skilled careers.
+T Levels are career-focused, with a significant industry placement allowing you to develop the knowledge and skills you need to compete for the best university places, higher/degree apprenticeships and highly skilled careers.

 - Digital Production, Design and Development (Digital)

 - Design, Surveying and Planning (Construction)

-More T Level pathways will be rolled out from 2021.
-Subjects will include Finance and Accounting, Engineering and Manufacturing, and Creative and Design.
+More T Level pathways will be rolled out from 2021 and will include Finance and Accounting, Engineering and Manufacturing, and Creative and Design.

 What are the T Level entry requirements?

-If you choose the Primary Teaching route of the Childcare and Education T Level you will also need a science-related subject.
+If you choose the Primary Teaching route of the Childcare and Education T Level, you'll also need a science-related subject.

 What are the differences between T Levels and A Levels?